SebGadzinski/Server/README.md

 - ./firebase.json
 - ./sendGrid.json
 - ./zoom.json
-- View the readme inside the folder to view how they are to look.
+- View the readme inside /src/configs to view how they are to look.

 /db